Gunel25/LightFFDNets_article/README.md

 - [Download Fake-Vs-Real-Faces (Hard) Dataset](https://www.kaggle.com/datasets/hamzaboulahia/hardfakevsrealfaces)

 ### <span style="color:green">2. **140k Real and Fake Faces Dataset**</span>
+- Only a subset of the dataset, equivalent to the size of the **Fake-Vs-Real-Faces (Hard) Dataset**, was used in this project.
 - This dataset was already pre-split on the computer into the following proportions:
   - **70% train**,
   - **20% test**,